jafingerhut/jafingerhut.github.com/notes/macosx-virtualbox-ubuntu14-install-notes.md

 On macOS Sierra 10.12.6 system, installed VirtualBox 5.2.8 r121009,
-and created Ubuntu 16.04.4 64-bit desktop VM
+and created Ubuntu 16.04.4 64-bit desktop VM and also an Ubuntu 14.04.5 64-bit desktop VM (using VirtualBox CD image to add guest additions)

 # Resizing guest OS window